betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingSoftwareTestingPractices.md

 verbally or done with online tools that allow examining and commenting on code (e.g., with pull requests on bitbucket or github).
 Some code reviews are a combination of both approaches.

 The testing approaches discussed above underscore their pivotal role in maintaining software reliability.
-The systematic approach outlined here facilitates the identification and prevention of errors, enabling developers to confidently enhance and refine their code.
-The integration of tools and frameworks further streamlines the testing process, ensuring the delivery of robust and high-quality software that meets user expectations.
 Embracing thorough testing practices remains a cornerstone in the ongoing pursuit of software excellence

 <!---
 Publish: yes
-Pinned: no
+Pinned: yes
 Track: how to
 Topics: testing
 --->